DavidH-dev93/moderntax-challenge/README.md

 Instructions
 ------------
 Please read through the user stories below and implement the functionality to complete them according to their requirements.
-The design is entirely up to you as long as the solution can be run via the entry point in the bin directory (see [Setup](#setup)).
+We've provided a structure for you, as well as a command line interface.
+Feel free to deviate from the existing structure as you please.
 We also ask that you commit your work to git frequently as you go.

 ### Evaluation criteria
 As there are often trade-offs when crafting a solution, the following is the priority of what we are considering when reviewing your kata: